The Edit · Founder Insights

 Skeletal Muscle Index is appendicular muscle mass divided by height squared, measured by bioimpedance (InBody) or DXA.
 It is the canonical input to a sarcopenia diagnosis.

-The Asian Working Group for Sarcopenia 2019 consensus update set Asian-population thresholds at 7.0 kg/m² for men and 5.7 kg/m² for women on bioimpedance.
+The Asian Working Group for Sarcopenia 2019 consensus update set Asian-population thresholds at 7.0 kg/m² for men and 5.7 kg/m² for women on bioimpedance (Chen et al., 2020).
 Below those numbers, with low grip strength or slow gait speed, the formal diagnosis is sarcopenia.
 Above them, you may still be losing muscle at age-typical rates, just not at the threshold of disease yet.
-The full diagnostic workflow, including SARC-F, the 6-metre gait speed test, and the three Singapore screening pathways, is in sarcopenia screening Singapore: how to test for muscle loss.
+The full diagnostic workflow, including SARC-F, the 6-metre gait speed test, and the Singapore screening pathways, is in sarcopenia: the muscle-loss problem we are not talking about.

 Where this fits in your year

 None of this is an argument against your annual checkup.
 The lipid panel, the fasting glucose, the blood pressure cuff, and the resting ECG are all useful instruments and you should keep doing them.
 They will tell you if something is wrong now.
+They will not tell you if your trajectory is wrong.
+For that, you need the five numbers above.

 My recommendation to most members is straightforward: book the Catalyst Healthspan Assessment in the same week as your annual screening, ideally a day or two before.
 The data from VO2 max, grip strength, WHtR, HRR, and SMI gives your GP material to work with that the standard screening does not provide.
-A 50-year-old banking MD with a clean lipid panel but a treadmill VO2 in the 25th percentile and an SMI within a kilogram of the AWGS sarcopenia cutoff is not 'fine'.
+A 50-year-old banking MD with a clean lipid panel but a treadmill VO2 in the 25th percentile and an SMI within a kilogram of the AWGS sarcopenia cutoff is not fine.
 He is on a slope.
 The screening cannot see the slope.
 The five numbers can.

 If you want to see where you stand before booking anything, the Healthspan Audit is a free 12-question self-assessment that lands a banded score across all four pillars in your inbox in three minutes.
 It is the same framework, scaled to a self-report.
 The in-studio assessment replaces the proxies with real instruments, but the audit is a useful starting point if you want to know what you are walking into.